Shavkats/recipe-finder/README.md

 ## Features
 * Page that displays images of ready meals, names of meals, calories and also ingredients
-* Initially page displays results for the hard coded query in the application, which is "beef"
+* Initially page displays results for the hard-coded query in the application, which is "beef"
 * Search results are displayed in responsive grid that changes based on the size of the screen
-* Igredients are initially hidden as they take up too much of the page real estate
+* Ingredients are initially hidden as they take up too much of the page real estate
-* Igredients of a recipe are displayed after user clicks the "Ingredients" button under each image
+* Ingredients of a recipe are displayed after user clicks the "Ingredients" button under each image